evaliu1/CarND-Advanced-Lane-P4/README.md

 #### 1. Provide an example of a distortion-corrected image.

-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
+To demonstrate this step, I will describe how I apply the distortion correction to one of the test images.
-![alt text][image2]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.